-The House Un-American Activities Committee (HUAC) investigated ties to communists.
-In this 1953 photo, the committee's chairman, Harold Velde, left, points a warning finger to witness Lionel Stander after the actor refused to answer questions whether he ever had been a Communist, during open hearings in New York.
+The House Un-American Activities Committee investigated ties to communists.
+In this 1953 photo, the committee's chairman, Harold Velde, left, points a warning finger to witness Lionel Stander after the actor refused to answer questions whether he ever had been a Communist during open hearings in New York.
 In 1957, the Supreme Court overturned the contempt conviction of a union organizer who had refused to answer the committee's questions in 1954, saying it violated his rights to due process under the Fifth Amendment.
-The decision in Watkins v.
-United States also raised First Amendment issues of rights of association.
+The case also raised First Amendment issues.
 (AP Photo, used with permission from the Associated Press)

 In Watkins v.
 United States, 354 U.S. 178 (1957), a 6-1 decision with two justices not participating, the Supreme Court ruled that the conviction of John Watkins for contempt of Congress was invalid under the due process clause of the Fifth Amendment.
 The case also implicated First Amendment rights of privacy and association.

-Union organizer convicted of contempt for refusing to answer questions of congressional committee
+Union organizer convicted for refusing to answer questions of congressional committee

 On April 29, 1954, John Watkins, a labor organizer for the United Automobile Workers, appeared before the House Un-American Activities Committee (HUAC).
 The government admitted in its brief that “[a] more complete and candid statement of [Watkins’] past political associations and activities can hardly be imagined,” but Watkins had refused to answer questions about the past activities of those who were no longer members of the Communist Party.